-C:\Windows\System32\sipnotify.exe and runs it every day as a scheduled task (run the taskschd.msc and check the Notify1 and Notify2 tasks in the branch Microsoft\Windows\End of Support).
+C:\Windows\System32\sipnotify.exeand runs it daily through a scheduled task (run the taskschd.msc and check the Notify1 and Notify2 tasks in the branch Microsoft\Windows\End of Support).

 Please note that after January 14.
 2020, Microsoft will no longer provide security updates or technical support for Windows 7.
 We recommend backing up your files to ease the transition.

-Update KB4524752 will not display EoS notification on computers running Professional and Enterprise versions of Windows 7 that are joined to the Active Directory domain, on Windows Server, on kiosk devices, on computers that have previously disabled free Windows 10 upgrade notification through the registry (parameter
+Update KB4524752 dosn’t display EoS notification on computers running Professional and Enterprise version of Windows 7 that are joined to the Active Directory domain, on Windows Server, on kiosk devices, on computers that have previously disabled free Windows 10 upgrade notification through the registry (set the parameter

 DisableOSUpgrade = 1).

-You can hide the End of Support notification in Windows 7 by checking the corresponding box or hide the update in the Windows Update (in the Control Panel or through the PSWindowsUpdate PowerShell module).
+You can hide the End of Support notification on Windows 7 by checking the corresponding box or hide the update (via the Control Panel or through the PSWindowsUpdate PowerShell module).

-If you check the corresponding box, the registry parameter DontRemindMe in the reg key
+If you select the “Do not remind me again” check box, the DontRemindMe registry parameter in the reg key

 HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\SipNotify will be set to 0.